netflow.methods.stats#

 scipy.stats.- Parameters:

-test='wilcoxon', they must also have the same number of observationas (columns).test (str) –
+test='wilcoxon', they must also have the same number of observationas (columns).Note: Can now handle datasets oriented as:

 The statistical test that should be performed.
 Options are: